elbec-group/elbec.group/content/publications/en/linguistic-indicators-of-text-quality-in-analytical-texts-developmental-changes-and-sensitivity-to-pedagogical-work-indicadores-linguisticos-de-la-calidad-textual-en-los-textos-analiticos-cambios-evolutivos-y-sensibilidad-al-trabajo-pedagogico.md

 publication_type: Article
 eds: .
-name: "Linguistic indicators of text quality in analytical texts: developmental changes and sensitivity to pedagogical work (Indicadores lingüísticos de la calidad textual en los textos analíticos: cambios evolutivos y sensibilidad al trabajo pedagógico)"
+name: "Linguistic indicators of text quality in analytical texts: developmental changes and sensitivity to pedagogical work "
 journal: Journal for the Study of Education and Development
 publishing_house: .
 year: "2021"